-To maintain accordance with the Aboriginal Heritage Act 2006, please demonstrate one of the following steps:
+To maintain accordance with the Aboriginal Heritage Act 2006 and Aboriginal Heritage Act Regulations 2018, please demonstrate one of the following steps:

 - If your project is on public land, contact the land manager (e.g. Council, Parks Victoria, etc).
-The land manager is responsible for ensuring the project complies with the Aboriginal Heritage Act 2006 - Consult with the appropriate Registered Aboriginal Party (RAP) (link to state-wide RAPs provided below).
-The North Central CMA will assist groups to work with RAP's if required.
-Contact (03) 5448 7214 for assistance. - Contact the Aboriginal Heritage Operations Team at Aboriginal Victoria on 1800 762 003 or Aboriginal.heritage@dpc.vic.gov.au for further assistance.
+The land manager is responsible for ensuring the project complies with the Aboriginal Heritage Act 2006 and Aboriginal Heritage Act Regulations 2018 - Consult with the appropriate Registered Aboriginal Party (RAP) (link to state-wide RAPs provided below). - Contact the Aboriginal Heritage Operations Team at Aboriginal Victoria on 1800 762 003 or Aboriginal.heritage@dpc.vic.gov.au for further assistance.

-If your project will, or is likely to, cause harm to Aboriginal Cultural Heritage, you must apply for a Cultural Heritage Permit.
-You should include a separate budget item for the permit in your grant application and allow time (minimum 30 days) to complete the permit process.
-Please contact your Regional Landcare Coordinator to discuss your project grant application.
+If a cultural heritage permit is required, you may need to include a separate budget item in your grant application and allow a minimum of 30 days to complete the permit process.
+Please contact your Regional Landcare Coordinator to discuss your project application.